HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/migration/Cloning_without_PAA.md

     Set up syndication for the appropriate libraries between the source and target systems.
 This includes the Multi-Lingual configuration library.

     !!!note
-        You will need to set-up syndication as well between your source system virtual Portals to the target system virtual Portals (unless you have managed pages disabled - then the libraries are shared across virtual Portals).
+        You must also set up syndication between your source system virtual portals and the target system virtual portals.
+If managed pages are disabled, the libraries are shared across virtual portals.

 3. **Set Library Permissions:**
     After the initial syndication run, manually set up the library permissions, as they are not syndicated.